walkonmars36/courseology-fullstack-app/README.md

 * Creating a local database with MySQL

-All the course data is fetched from the API and from there the user can click for more information on the individual course. <br />
+All the course data is fetched from the API and from there the user can click for more information on the individual course.
 This will fetch the relevant object from the API and display it in course overview.

 There is also search functionality which has access to all the keys on the object, returning any course that has a match